hipstersmoothie/perf-table/README.md

 ### Providing Tuples with other configuration

-If you want to configure the table furthur you will have to put the array demonstrated above in the `compare` key of your options
+If you want to configure the table further you will have to put the array demonstrated above in the `compare` key of your options.

 ```js
 table({